lovett/notifier/README.md

 `NOTIFIER_DEFAULT_USER_PASSWORD`: The password for the default user.
 Default: _not specified_.

+`NOTIFIER_TRUSTED_IPS`: A comma-separated list of IP addresses or subnets that are allowed to send messages without providing a username/password pair.
+They can instead use the username as the password for Basic Auth.
+This is meant for server scripts that run sporadically and would be inconvenienced by token expiration.
+Addresses are matched by string prefix, so `192.168.0` covers that entire subnet.
+Default: _127.0.0.1_.

 ## Database setup

 The application will create the database schema automatically at